denali-js/core/guides/serializers.md

 after: Adapters
 ---

-There's two parts to this problem:
+# Serializers

+Since Denali is API focused, it doesn't ship with any kind of view layer for rendering HTML.
+However, one way to think of Serializers is like the view layer for a JSON only API.

+When your app needs to send some data in a response, there's three problems to
+face:

-  1. **What data to send**: you'll often want to send only a subset of your records back (i.e. omitting a hashed password) or you want to transform the content (i.e. change underscore_keys to camelCaseKeys).
+  1. **What data to send**: you'll often want to send only a subset of your record back (i.e. omitting a hashed password).

+  2. **Transforming the data**: you may want to transform the content to make it easier to consume or to match consumer expectations (i.e. change underscore_ keys to camelCaseKeys).

-  2. **How to send it**: what is the structure of the response?
+  3. **Structuring the data**: what is the structure of the response?
 Is there a root JSON wrapper?
 Does it conform to a spec, i.e. JSON-API 1.0?

-Serializers address both of these problems.
+Serializers address all of these problems.
 They select what data to send, apply transformations to that data (i.e. renaming keys, serializing values), and structure the result according to a particular output format.